7 Great English Vocabulary Books to Accelerate Your Learning

 3. “Oxford Picture Dictionary”

-They even have bilingual versions of the dictionary, so you can find one that uses English and your native language.
+There are even bilingual versions of the dictionary, so you might be able to find one that uses English and your native language.

 4. “504 Absolutely Essential Words”

-This book is also great for students preparing for English proficiency tests and comes filled with supplemental material that makes learning vocabulary quick and painless.
-You get easy-to-understand sample sentences, short reading passages and world-building exercises that help you learn how to understand words in context.
+This book is also great for preparing for English proficiency tests because it’s filled with supplemental material like easy-to-understand sample sentences, short reading passages and exercises.

 5. “NTC Vocabulary Builders”